Cyclone Taylor: Ottawa Senators (1907–1909)

 At the start of the 1908–09 season, Taylor signed with the Pittsburgh Athletic Club of the Western Pennsylvania Hockey League.
 However after three games there, the team released him and Fred Lake, accusing them of trying to undermine their management and intentionally losing a game to do so.
 Taylor considered offers from other teams but decided to return to Ottawa for the season, playing 11 games and scoring 9 goals.
-The Senators won the league championship, and as per the regulations of the era were awarded the Stanley Cup as a result.
+The Senators won the league championship and, as per the regulations of the era, were awarded the Stanley Cup as a result.

 Renfrew Creamery Kings (1909–1912)

-In the lead-up to the 1909–10 season Taylor was again courted by O'Brien to join his team in Renfrew.
+In the lead-up to the 1909–10 season, Taylor was again courted by O'Brien to join his team in Renfrew, Ontario.
 Throughout November 1909 there were contradictory newspaper reports about the club Taylor would sign with, and both Ottawa and Renfrew claimed he had signed with them.
-By December 30 Taylor finalized an agreement with Renfrew.
-His salary was reported to be as high as $5,250 for the season, which if accurate would have made Taylor the highest-paid athlete in Canadian history.
-A comparison was made with Major League Baseball player Ty Cobb, who had signed around the same time for US$6,500 to play a 154-game season.
-Since Renfrew only had a 12-game season; Taylor was the highest-paid athlete in the world on a per-game basis.
+By December 30, Taylor finalized an agreement with the Renfrew Creamery Kings.
+His salary was reported to be as high as $5,250 for the season, which, if accurate, would have made Taylor the highest-paid athlete in Canadian history up to that time.
+A comparison was made with Major League Baseball player Ty Cobb, another top athlete at the time who Taylor was often compared to, who had signed around the same time for US$6,500.

 The signing of Taylor was important for O'Brien for a different reason.
-He had long sought to win the Stanley Cup, and his previous efforts to challenge for it had been unsuccessful.
+He had long sought to win the Stanley Cup, and his previous efforts to challenge it had been unsuccessful.
 Moreover, when the ECHA had re-constituted itself as the Canadian Hockey Association (CHA) in November 1909, O'Brien was unable to join.
 He thus started a new league, the National Hockey Association (NHA), which was composed of teams refused entry to the CHA and new teams O'Brien owned.
 By adding Taylor to the new league, the NHA gained immediate legitimacy and the CHA folded within a few weeks, at which point its remaining teams were admitted into the NHA.

 Aside from the high salary, Taylor was interested in joining Renfrew because they made it known they were trying to build a strong team and were willing to pay for it.
-Shortly before he signed with the club, they had agreed to terms with the highly sought brothers, Lester and Frank Patrick.
-The Patricks had been approached by no fewer than six teams before they agreed to sign with Renfrew for $3,000 and $2,000 respectively.
+Shortly before he signed with the club, they had agreed to terms with the highly sought-after brothers Lester and Frank Patrick.
+The Patricks had been approached by six teams before they agreed to sign with Renfrew for $3,000 and $2,000 respectively.
 Other prominent players who joined the club were goaltender Bert Lindsay and forward Herb Jordan, the latter of whom was agreeing to turn professional by signing with Renfrew.
 The team was further bolstered mid-way through the season with the acquisition of Newsy Lalonde, one of the highest-scoring players of the era.
 With such a high-priced roster, the team became informally known as the "Millionaires".